CenterForCollectiveLearning/opencracia/README.md

 | 1 | Create a new constitution | Crear una nueva constitucion | Criar uma nova constituição |
 | 2 | Legalization of cannabis | Legalizacion de la marihuana | Legalizar a maconha |

-Additionally, the parameter `proposals` is the url of the CSV file.
+Additionally, the parameter `alternatives` is the url of the CSV file.

 ### Modules